Halo: Combat Evolved

 - Much of the dialog of the "Grunt" characters is taken from the Human characters in the first Marathon: "Thank God it's you" was spoken by characters called "Exploding Bobs", which were sythetic Humans who would run at the player and explode.
 The line "They're Everywhere" was spoken by frightened Humans the player would come across.

-- The architecture in Halo is very similar to Jjaro architecture - the Jjaro were an equally ancient race in Marathon.
+- The architecture in Halo is very similar to the architecture of the ancient Jjaro race in Marathon.

 References